 However, the leader of the current assault on our Constitution and the Liberty it enshrines, is Barack Hussein Obama who, along with his cadre of “useful idiots,” are systematically dismantling the last vestiges of our Constitution’s Rule of Law mandate.

 As we prepare to observe this Independence Day anniversary, our nation is once again confronting a perilous threat to Liberty.

 Thomas Paine once wrote, “[A]n unwritten constitution is not a constitution at all.”
 I beg you take note: Our Constitution is being “unwritten” at an unprecedented pace.
 Obama has mounted a well-organized and well-funded effort to “fundamentally transform” our nation into a socialist state by thus deconstructing our Constitution.
 He has deserted his oath to “preserve, protect and defend the Constitution of the United States,” in accordance with Article II, Section 1, and clearly never intended to “take care that the Laws be faithfully executed,” as specified in Section 3.

 As was the case at the Dawn of American Liberty, we are but a small band of American Patriots facing an empire of statists, but we remain steadfast in our sacred oath to support and defend our Constitution.
 Please help us fight the ideology and propaganda of the Left in order to restore the integrity of our Constitution.

-On behalf of Liberty, if you are able, please support our Independence Day Campaign.
-We still must raise $112,448 to meet our goal and there are just 4 days left.
+On behalf of Liberty, if you are able, please support our Annual Campaign.